eedeb/eedeb/README.md

 ![GitHub stars](https://img.shields.io/github/stars/Mrpi314tech?style=social)
 ![GitHub Repo Size](https://img.shields.io/github/repo-size/Mrpi314tech/Mrpi314tech)

-Hello, I'm Mrpi314tech.
 I like creating AI tools to make the AI assitant experience better and easier to use.
 Here are some of my models and tools:

 ### Projects